 We addressed the question whether this is a credentialing or a certification program.
 To avoid confusion with certifications issued to date for individual tests and to be consistent with terminology used in the industry, e.g., NEHA’s terminology, we opted to consider the program and the credentials received the credentialing program, while individual tests that validate the participant’s knowledge a certification test.

 Eligibility Criteria – Ginny / Calvin

+Organize based on what is needed for the first step, vs. a maintenance step.

 Candidate Preparation:

 To sit for the exam, the applicant must have prior formal education and HL7 implementation experience: